top of page

 • Etsy shope

-Up to date, there are 33 of my designs (with their patterns along) been published
+Up to date, there are 35 of my designs published in the ANPT magazine.

-Here, you can see the pages where they appear and read my interview and
+Here, you can see the pages where they appear and read my interview and articles which accompany the designs.

 As I see that Belarus and its culture are quite a "white spot" on the world map for the most of Canadians, I tried to make my articles to slightly lift the curtain on it.